Deep Reinforcement Learning-based Methods for Resource Scheduling in Cloud Computing: A Review and Future Directions: Overview of DRL-based Scheduling in Cloud

-Based on the location of neural network, we review frameworks in surveyed papers.
-In RL, the central component is the mapper of decision which can conduct scheduler of Cloud computing.
-In scheduling of Cloud computing using RL, the mapper of decision is usually represented by deep neural network or Q-table.
-In order to deeply analyze and macroscopically summarize the application of RL in resource scheduling of Cloud computing, we organize the information of literature structurally.
-In addition to the information of the literature themselves, we also reorganize the possible future work of some literature to provide another probability through the analysis of the reviewed literature.
+Based on the location of the neural network, we review frameworks in surveyed papers.
+In RL, the central component is the mapper of decisions that can conduct the scheduler of Cloud computing.
+In Cloud scheduling using RL, the mapper of decision is usually represented by a DNN or Q-table.
+In order to deeply analyze and macroscopically summarize the application of DRL in Cloud scheduling, we organize the information of literature structurally.
+In addition to the information of the literature, we also reorganize the possible future work of some literature to provide another probability through the analysis of the reviewed literature.